If you want to know what beta-alanine is, why people take it, and whether or not it can benefit you, then you want to read this article.

 Beta-alanine is transported into cells by the same protein as the amino acid taurine.
 In a way, these two amino acids “compete” for uptake into cells.

-What this does indicate, though, is that it’s probably not a good idea to take several large dosages of beta-alanine every day.
+What this does indicate, though, is that it’s probably not a good idea to take several large doses of beta-alanine every day.

 Stick with a daily beta-alanine intake of 2 to 5 grams you’ll be fine.